yi-huang-1/torchrdit/wiki/Getting-Started.md

 ## Automatic Differentiation

 One of the key features of TorchRDIT is its support for automatic differentiation through PyTorch:

+Note: some parts of the pipeline are not differentiable.
+For example, in-memory dispersive material samples are converted to NumPy and interpolated outside of torch, so gradients are not available with respect to those samples.

 ```python
 # Make mask parameters differentiable